kHarshit/kHarshit.github.io/_posts/2019-01-04-the-gradient-problem-in-rnn.md

 In LSTM, the backpropagation only involves element-wise multiplication by $$f$$, and no matrix multiplication by $$W$$ i.e. the cell state gradient is multiplied only by the forget gate element-wise (better than full matrix multiplication).
 Also, in vanilla RNN, we're multiplying by same $$W$$ over and over again leading to exploding or vanishing gradient problems.
 But, here this forget gate will vary at each time-step (e.g. values sometimes > 1 or < 1) thus avoiding these problems.

+### Peephole Connections

+Peephole connections are a variation where the gates also "peek" at the cell state, giving them more contextual information.
+In standard LSTMs, the gates only have access to the previous hidden state and current input.
+Peephole connections allow the input, forget, and output gates to also see the cell state, enhancing the LSTM's ability to learn precise timing of outputs.

+## GRU

+The Gated Recurrent Unit (GRU) simplifies the LSTM by combining the forget and input gates into a single **update gate** ($$z$$), and merging the cell state and hidden state.

+* **Update Gate ($$z$$)**: Decides how much of the past information to pass along to the future.
+* **Reset Gate ($$r$$)**: Decides how much of the past information to forget, making the model more adaptable to new information.

+LSTMs may outperform GRUs, especially when the sequence length is very large, due to their more complex gating mechanisms.

+## Teacher Forcing

+Teacher forcing is a training strategy for seq2seq generation models (RNNs, LSTMs, GRUs) in tasks like machine translation and text generation.
+During training, instead of feeding the model's own prediction from the previous time step as input, the model is given the actual ground-truth output from the training corpus.
+This leads to faster convergence and improved stability by guiding the model with the correct sequence of outputs.

 **References:**
 1. [CS231n: Convolutional Neural Networks for Visual Recognition (also image source)](http://cs231n.stanford.edu/)